ibm-cloud-docs/vpc/metadata-error-codes.md

 ## `unknown_field`
 {: unknown_field-error-code}

-Used in any situation where an unknown query parameter or property is provided.
+Used when an unknown query parameter or property is provided.

 `unknown_field` error code can accompany a `400` HTTP status code.